-To correctly apply the value method, it is necessary to analyze the functions of the product or system being studied.
+To correctly apply the value method, it is necessary to analyze the product’s functions or system being studied.
 The result solves problems and reduces life cycle costs while improving performance and quality.
-If a process does not include functional analyses, recommendations, and solutions from the study or improvements in quality and performance, it is not a real study of value engineering.
+If a process does not include functional analyses, recommendations, and solutions from the study or improvements in quality and performance, it is not a real value engineering study.

-Value Engineering is a systematic process for the improvement of the value of goodsand services using a functional test.
-The value is the ratio of function to cost i.e function/cost.
-We can either improve the function or reduce the cost in order to influence the value.
+Value Engineering is a systematic process for the improvement of the value of goods and services using a functional test.
+The value is the ratio of function to cost, i.e., function/cost.
+We can either improve the function or reduce the cost to influence the value.
 One of the fundamental principles of value engineering is that essential functions are preserved and not reduced due to value improvements.

-The logic behind value engineering is that, if producers anticipate a product to become obsolete in practical terms over a period of time, they can design it to last for that period alone.
-Products could be built with better quality components, but with a value design, they are not, because they would involve unnecessary costs for the manufacturer and, to a lesser extent, increased costs for the buyer.
+The logic behind value engineering is that if producers anticipate a product to become obsolete in practical terms over some time, they can design it to last for that period alone.
+Products could be built with better quality components.
+Still, with a value design, they are not because they would involve unnecessary costs for the manufacturer and, to a lesser extent, increased costs for the buyer.
 Value engineering will significantly reduce these costs.
 A business typically uses the least expensive components that meet the product’s life expectancy.